 Un Chien Andalou (1929)

-A surrealistic film with input from Salvador Dalí, director Luis Buñuel presents stark, surrealistic images that shock the viewers including the slitting open of a woman's eye and a dead horse being pulled along on top of a piano.
-Obviously open to interpretation - from deep meanings to it all meaning absolutely nothing - it is certain that this short (17 minutes) film presented something new in the cinema of its day.- Written by garykmcd
+A surrealistic film with input from Salvador Dalí.
+Director Luis Buñuel presents stark, surrealistic images including the slitting open of a woman's eye and a dead horse being pulled along on top of a piano.
+A mysterious film open to interpretations ranging from deep to it all meaning absolutely nothing.
+It is certain that this short (17 minute) film presented something new in the cinema of its day.- Written by garykmcd

 In a dream-like sequence, a woman's eye is slit open--juxtaposed with a similarly shaped cloud obsucuring the moon moving in the same direction as the knife through the eye--to grab the audience's attention.
 The French phrase "ants in the palms," (which means that someone is "itching" to kill) is shown literally.
 A man pulls a piano along with the tablets of the Ten Commandments and a dead donkey towards the woman he's itching to kill.
 A shot of differently striped objects is repeatedly used to connect scenes.- Written by Ryan T. Casey <RTCasey@mn.uswest.net>

 Un Chien Andalou consists of seventeen minutes of bizarre and surreal images that may or may not mean anything.
 A straight razor seems to be placed by a woman's eye, a small cloud formation obscures the moon, a cow's eye is slit open, a woman pokes at a severed hand in the street with his cane, a man drags two grand pianos containing dead and rotting donkeys and live priests, and a man's hand has a hole in the palm from which ants emerge.- Written by Michael Brooke <email@example.com>

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.